Macor-Machinable Glass Ceramic

 Applications: Bioceramics for bone and tooth restorations.

-Features: Biocompatibility, bonding to tissues.
+Features: Good biocompatibility, strong adhesion to tissues.

 6. Zirconia-based glass ceramics